-The first in a series of approaching cold fronts bring cooler temperatures (mid-50s to low 60s) to California and the Southwest Desert regions into early next week.
-These relatively dry systems will bring strong, gusty winds (25-45mph) and likely freezing morning temperatures to these regions, especially in the colder small valleys, over the weekend.
-The duration of these cold temperatures looks to remain below hard freeze thresholds at the moment but we will be watching ground temperatures closely this week.
+A series of approaching cold fronts will bring much cooler temperatures to California and the Southwest Desert regions this week.
+These relatively dry systems will bring strong, gusty winds (25-45mph) and freezing morning temperatures to these regions, especially in the colder small valleys.
+Widespread lettuce ice is forecast for the desert locals with the coldest mornings expected late this week.
+The citrus growing (oranges) regions of Central California will also see possible hard freeze conditions however recent rains may help mitigate these temperatures somewhat.